hyungjikim26/finalProject335/README.md

 ### Changeable Color Schemes

 During the game, the user can change the color scheme of the game board.
-By default, the color scheme is set to the blue color scheme.
-The user can click on the **Change Color** button to change the color scheme to that of the official 2048 game.
+By default, the color scheme is set to the color scheme of the original 2048 game (red/yellow).
+The user can click on the **Change Color** button to change the color scheme to blue.
+Colors can be changed back and forth between red and blue.

 <!-- insert screenshot -->
 <!-- place side by side -->